map1taa/pedirplatos/replit.md

 ### Development
 - Vite dev server for frontend with proxy to Express backend
 - Hot module replacement for rapid development
-- In-memory storage for quick iteration
+- PostgreSQL database with automatic seeding

 ### Production
 - **Frontend**: Static build served by Express